Sid Sowder (he/him)

 Too Much Rock aims to support the local music scene by documenting the noise that happens in the bars and basements, with a emphasis on the local bands.
 To that end Too Much Rock has sponsored events such as Apocalypse Meow benefiting the Midwest Music Foundation, The Crossroads Block Party, Manor Fest, and Center of the City Fest.

 All the photos and video you see were captured digitally.
 This was novel (and ill-advised) in 1997.
 Today it's understood.
 Anyway, I've used various cameras throughout the site's life: Apple QuickTake 150, Epson 750Z, Epson 850Z, Fuji S9000, Canon 20D, 5D mkII, 6D and currently a 6D mkII.
-Because of extreme stage lighting I travel with a cadre of Canon lenses: f/2.8 24-70mm, f/2.8 70-200mm, f/1.4 35mm, f/1.2 85mm, & f/1.8 50mm.
-I don't crop images or correct many lighting issues, I just kinda toss 'em all on the site using Apple's iPhoto.
+Because of extreme stage lighting I travel with a cadre of Canon L lenses: f/2.8 24-70mm, f/2.8 70-200mm, a f/1.4 35mm & an f/1.2 85mm.
+I don't spend much time editing photos, I just kinda cull them using LightRoom then toss the ones I didn't delete on the site.
 It's mostly about documentation, not art.

-All that said, please don't steal my pictures.
+All that said, please don't steal my pictures or videos.
 The watermarked ones are all available via a Creative Commons Attribution-Share Alike license.
-If you have a delightful use for something I've shot, and need bigger images than those posted, just ask, and I'm sure I'll give ya a nice copy assuming I get proper credit.
-I have much better quality images than the low-res and watermarked versions posted on the site.
+If you have a commercial use for something I've shot, I've got bigger images without the watermarks, so just ask and I'm sure we can work something out.
 My pictures appear on hundreds of bands' websites and press kits as well as in magazine and newsweeklies as well.
-Bands, if you want me to come out to your show and take pretty pictures, just drop me a line and a spot on the guestlist.
-Chances are I'll be there anyway if I think you're good, and if we disagree about that, well, you probably don't want me there.